VanishInbox

 Gmail

-• Enable "Enhanced Safe Browsing" in Google Account settings
+• Turn on "Enhanced Safe Browsing" in Google Account settings

-• Check Spam folder weekly — Gmail occasionally misfiles legitimate email
+• Check your Spam folder weekly — Gmail occasionally misfiles legitimate email

 • Use + addressing (yourname+site@gmail.com) to identify which sites sold your data

-• Enable two-factor authentication to prevent account compromise
+• Turn on two-factor authentication to prevent account compromise

 🔵